What we're cooking in March

 Recipe: Easy turkey and parsnip soup

-If you're looking for a centrepiece to serve at your next dinner party, try your hand at this parsnip and sweet potato terrine which is packed with lentils, chestnuts and cranberries for a seasonal flavour bomb.
+If you're looking for a centrepiece to serve at your next dinner party, try your hand at this parsnip and sweet potato terrine which is packed with lentils, chestnuts and cranberries.

-Try this tasty Spanish omelette with purple sprouting broccoli and chorizo for your next meal.
+Try this tasty Spanish omelette with purple sprouting broccoli and chorizo for your next work-from-home lunch.
 Bonus, it only has four ingredients too!

-Try this tantalising pickled rhubarb dish which sits atop spelt flatbreads and shredded chicken.
+Try this tantalising pickled rhubarb dish, in which the tangy pink stalks sit atop spelt flatbreads and shredded chicken.
 If you'd prefer a veggie option, opt for jammy soft boiled eggs instead of the chicken.

 Recipe: Rhubarb and custard eclairs

-This no-churn ice cream has puréed rhubarb in the creamy base, a tangy rhubarb compote dotted all throughout and is finally topped with a crunchy, golden crumble topping.
+This no-churn ice cream has puréed rhubarb in the creamy mix, a tangy rhubarb compote dotted all throughout and is topped with a crunchy, golden crumble topping.
+Delish.

 Recipe: Rhubarb crumble ice cream

-Spring greens are mixed into this tasty fried rice dish for added colour and flavour.
-Feel free to sub the aubergine with parsnip or leek to keep the seasonal cooking going.
+Spring greens are mixed into this tasty fried rice dish for added colour and flavour – and nutrition.
+Feel free to sub the aubergine with parsnip or leek to further the seasonal cooking.

 This spring green vegetable tart is the perfect centrepiece for entertaining with friends on the weekend.
 Use store-bought pastry for convenience.